flatironinstitute/finufft/docs/trouble.rst

 - Try setting a crude tolerance, eg ``tol=1e-3``.
 How many digits do you actually need?
 This has a big effect in higher dimensions, since the number of flops scales like $(\log 1/\epsilon)^d$, but not quite as big an effect as this scaling would suggest, because in higher dimensions the flops/RAM ratio is higher.

-- If type 3, make sure your choice of points does not have a massive *space-bandwidth product* (ie, product of the sides of the smallest $2d$-dimension cuboid enclosing all of the nonuniform source and target points); see Remark 5 of our `SISC paper <https://arxiv.org/abs/1808.06736>`_.
+- If type 3, make sure your choice of points does not have a massive *space-bandwidth product* (ie, product of the volumes of the smallest $d$-dimension axes-aligned cuboids enclosing the nonuniform source and the target points); see Remark 5 of our `SISC paper <https://arxiv.org/abs/1808.06736>`_.
+  In short, if the spreads of $\mathbf{x}_j$ and of $\mathbf{s}_k$ are both big, you may be in trouble.
   This can lead to enormous fine grids and hence slow FFTs.
-  Consider direct summation, as discussed :ref:`here <need>`.
+Set ``opts.debug=1`` to examine the ``nf1``, etc, fine grid sizes being chosen, and the array allocation sizes.
+If they are huge, consider direct summation, as discussed :ref:`here <need>`.

 - The timing of the first FFTW call is complicated, depending on the FFTW flags (plan mode) used.
 This is really an `FFTW planner flag usage <http://www.fftw.org/fftw3_doc/Planner-Flags.html#Planner-Flags>`_ question.